New Versions of Gradient Temporal Difference Learning: Introduction

 Temporal-difference (TD) learning~\cite{sutton1988learning} is one of the most popular reinforcement learning (RL) algorithms~\cite{sutton1998reinforcement} for policy evaluation problems.
 However, its main limitation lies in its inability to accommodate both off-policy learning and linear function approximation for convergence guarantees, which has been an important open problem for decades.
 In 2009, Sutton, Szepesv\'{a}ri, and Maei~\cite{sutton2009convergent,sutton2009fast} introduced the first TD learning algorithms compatible with both linear function approximation and off-policy training based on gradient estimations, which are thus called gradient temporal-difference learning (GTD).

-The goal of this paper is to propose some variants of GTDs with comparative numerical analysis and new theoretical convergence analysis.
+The goal of this paper is to propose new variants of GTDs, and new analysis template for convergence analysis.
 The main pathways to these developments are based on convex-concave saddle-point interpretations of GTDs, which were first introduced in~\cite{macua2015distributed} based on the Lagrangian duality and in~\cite{dai2018sbeed} based on the Fenchel duality~\cite{Boyd2004}.
-In particular, GTD2, proposed in~\cite{sutton2009fast}, can be interpreted as a stochastic primal-dual gradient dynamics (PDGD) of a convex-concave saddle-point problem, and hence, its convergence analysis can be approached from a different angle using optimization theories~\cite{macua2015distributed,dai2018sbeed}.
-These interpretations were subsequently applied to distributed RL problems in~\cite{cassano2019distributed,ding2019fast,wai2018multi,lee2018primal}.
+In particular, GTD2, proposed in~\cite{sutton2009fast}, can be interpreted as a stochastic primal-dual gradient dynamics (PDGD) of a convex-concave saddle-point problem, and hence, its convergence analysis can be approached from a different angle using optimization theory~\cite{macua2015distributed,dai2018sbeed}.
+These interpretations were subsequently applied to distributed RL problems in~\cite{cassano2019distributed,ding2019fast,wai2018multi,lee2022distributed}.

-On the other hand,~\cite{qu2018exponential} recently developed control theoretic frameworks for stability anaysis of continuous PDGD, where the saddle-point problem considered in~\cite{qu2018exponential} corresponds to a Lagrangian function of equality constrained convex optimization.
-This new result can potentially open new opportunities in analysis of algorithms based on PDGD of convex-concave saddle-point problems, especially the saddle-point frameworks of GTDs.

 Although the saddle-point perspectives can provide unified viewpoints and greater flexibilities in analysis \& design of GTDs and RLs, to the authors' knowledge, their potentials have not been fully investigated yet.
-Motivated by this insight, we develop three GTD versions which are unified with GTD2~\cite{sutton2009fast} in a single framework through saddle-point perspectives.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item Algorithm developments: Three versions of GTDs are proposed, which are named GTD3, GTD4, and GTD5.
+Motivated by this insight, we develop new versions of GTD which are unified with GTD2~\cite{sutton2009fast} in a single framework through saddle-point formulations.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item New algorithms: Three new versions of GTDs are proposed, which are named GTD3, GTD4, and GTD5.
+These variants, especially GTD4 and GTD5, can be viewed as regularized GTD2 algorithms, where the regularization potentially improves the convergence empirically.
 From simulation experiments, their convergence and performance are evaluated.

-\item Unified saddle-point analysis: The proposed versions can be interpreted in a unified way based on saddle-point interpretations, which are derived from slightly different angles from those in~\cite{macua2015distributed,dai2018sbeed}.
-Moreover, the proposed framework allows simple and unified stability analysis in ODE methods~\cite{kushner2003stochastic} based on the recent results~\cite{qu2018exponential} for PDGD.
+\item Unified saddle-point perspectives: The proposed versions can be interpreted in a unified way based on saddle-point interpretations, which are derived from slightly different angles from those in~\cite{macua2015distributed,dai2018sbeed}.